astronomer/docs/learn/scheduling-in-airflow.md

 :::caution

-Be aware that Airflow should not be used for streaming or low-latency processes.
+Be aware that Airflow is designed to handle orchestration of data pipelines in batches and this feature is not intended to be used for streaming or low-latency processes.
+If you need to run pipelines more frequently than every minute, consider using Airflow in combination with tools designed specifically for that purpose like for example [Apache Kafka](airflow-kafka.md).

 :::